aunyks/delegated-transfer-token/README.md

 3. Bob tells Alice how much DTT he wants in order to submit the transaction
 4. Alice agrees on the fee, signs the payload (all the parameters in the `delegatedTransfer` function), and gives the payload and signature to Bob
 5. Bob calls `delegatedTransfer()` with the agreed parameters and Alice's signature
 6. DONE!
 Charlie receives Alice's payment and Bob earns his fees in the process

+## What is it, really?

+DTTs are a new token pattern inspired by the [ERC-865](https://github.com/ethereum/EIPs/issues/865) token standard.
+It maintains the standard's motivation of allowing users to pay transaction fees in the desired token, but it resolves the security concerns the standard had (namely replay attacks).

+DTTs are also ERC20-compatible, so if you want to do old-style token transfers you can!

+## Why this?

+One of the worst experiences Ethereum users have is needing Ether and a token to send the token.
+It's a confusing process that's hindering adoption of cryptocurrencies overall.
+DTTs provide the refreshing and familiar experience of sending money with just that money alone.

+DTTs also provide businesses and individuals new revenue models by enabling a fee market: people can compete to earn fees in the desired token by offering users the best prices and fastest transaction speeds possible.

 ## But crypto people don't like third parties